fredchettouh/neural-processes/README.md

 ## Conditional Neural Processes

-This repository implements Conditional Neural Processes by Garnelo et al. 2018.
+This repository implements Conditional Neural Processes by Garnelo et al. 2018 as well as some architecture modifications to explore potential performance improvements

 ### Getting Started in Google Colab
 1. In order to get started simply clone this repository.